 The onset is insidious (gradually, so you are not aware of it at first).
 Hypersomnia typically affects adolescents and young adults and continues through life.
 It is very rare when the onset happens past age 40, except in case of brain injuries.
 There is some tendency for hypersomnia to run in families.

-In many cases, the cause is unknown: this is called idiopathic hypersomnia.
-The International Classification of Sleep Disorders distinguishes between two types of hypersomnia based on length of nightime sleep: more than 10 hours continuously at night is called Idiopathic Hypersomnia with long sleep and a period between 6 and 10 hours is called Idiopathic Hypersomnia with short sleep.
+Types of hypersomnia include recurrent, post-traumatic, and idiopathic.
+When the cause is unknown the hypersomnia is called idiopathic hypersomnia.
+The International Classification of Sleep Disorders distinguishes between two types of idiopathic hypersomnia based on length of nighttime sleep: more than 10 hours continuously at night is called Idiopathic Hypersomnia with long sleep and a period between 6 and 10 hours is called Idiopathic Hypersomnia with short sleep.
 Although the nocturnal sleep time for those with short sleep is in the normal range, a diagnosis of hypersomnia may be given if the patient has a sleep latency of less than eight minutes, excessive daytime sleepiness, and unrefreshing daytime naps.
 Various sleep diagnostic techniques can get the numbers on sleep latency and excessive sleepiness during the day.
 If a head injury is suspected, imaging techniques like CT and MRI scans may be employed.

 When patients are evaluated with the Multiple Sleep Latency Test, a finding of a sleep latency lasting less than eight minutes is support for a diagnosis of hypersomnia.
 The difference between hypersomnia and narcolepsy on the MSLT is that the narcoleptics will have two or more sleep-onset rapid eye movements.
 Hypersomniacs also tend to take longer daytime naps than narcoleptics, although neither experience much refreshment from daytime napping.
-People who suspect they have hypersomnia often overestimate the amount of time they spend sleeping; a sleep study is really the best way to determine for sure if the condition is present.
+People who suspect they have hypersomnia often overestimate the amount of time they spend sleeping; a sleep study is the best way to determine for sure if the condition is present.
+Even doctors have a hard time distinguishing between narcolepsy and hypersomnia without a polysomnogram.

-People with idiopathic hypersomnia have low levels of orexins in their cerebrospinal fluid.
-Scientists at Emory University concluded that there is something else in the spinal fluid of hypersomniacs, but they were unable to put there fingers on it.
+People with idiopathic hypersomnia low levels of orexins in their cerebrospinal fluid.
+Scientists at Emory University concluded that there is something else in the spinal fluid of hypersomniacs, but they were unable to put their fingers on it.

 Treatment for idiopathic hypersomnia attacks the symptoms, not the underlying cause, because the underlying cause is unknown or no treatment for the causes exist.
-So doctors often prescribe stimulants just to keep people awake, including dexamphetamine, methylphenidate (Ritalin), and modafinil (Nuvigil or Provigil).
+Doctors often prescribe stimulants just to keep people awake, including dexamphetamine, methylphenidate (Ritalin), Adderall, and modafinil (Nuvigil or Provigil).
 Other drugs used to treat hypersomnia include clonidine, amphetamine, levodopa, bromocriptine, antidepressants, and monoamine oxidase inhibitors.
-Specialists also recommend sleep hygiene practices similar to those for other sleep disorders.
+In recent years modafinil is growing in popularity because of its low side effects profile.
+Specialists also recommend working on sleep hygiene practices similar to those for other sleep disorders.
+(Good sleep hygiene is always recommended.)
+It may sound paradoxical, but the practices recommended for people with insomnia can sometimes help with hypersomnia.

 Did Sleeping Beauty have hypersomnia?